suzuki-shunsuke/renovate-issue-action/README.md

       * Fix the problem and update the package
 - if: Metadata.PackageName == "actions/cache"
   ignore: true # If `ignore` is true, do nothing.
+- if: |
+    "sre" in Labels
+  issue:
+    repo_name: sre-issues
 ```

 ### Template